thereisnotime/xxWatchTower/README.md

 ```

 ### Dependencies ###
-Currently the script depends only on the package manager and few internals, which get installed with the script:
+Currently the script depends only on the package manager (apt) and few internals, which get installed with the script:
 ```sh
 sendemail
 ````